OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 ### Overview

-Because decompiling Java classes is trivial, applying some basic obfuscation to the release byte-code is recommended.
-ProGuard offers an easy way to shrink and obfuscate code and to strip unneeded debugging information from the byte-code of Android Java apps.
+Because decompiling Java classes is trivial, applying some basic obfuscation to the release bytecode is recommended.
+ProGuard offers an easy way to shrink and obfuscate code and to strip unneeded debugging information from the bytecode of Android Java apps.
 It replaces identifiers, such as class names, method names, and variable names, with meaningless character strings.
 This is a type of layout obfuscation, which is "free" in that it doesn't impact the program's performance.

 Since most Android applications are Java-based, they are [immune to buffer overflow vulnerabilities](https://owasp.org/www-community/vulnerabilities/Buffer_Overflow "Java Buffer Overflows").
 Nevertheless, a buffer overflow vulnerability may still be applicable when you're using the Android NDK; therefore, consider secure compiler settings.